victoriavilasb/go-headlines/README.md

 ### Commands and descriptions

 Commands:

-  activate    Activate projects
+  - activate:   Activate projects
-  add-tag     Add a tag to a project archive     Archive projects config      Prepare environment for ttrack continue    Resume a task edit        Adds or remove a project from a task finish      Finishs a task or a project list        List project or task (check out parameters) pause       Pause a given task remove-tag  Remove tag from a task resume      Pause a given task start       Start a project or a task
+  - add-tag:     Add a tag to a project
+  - archive:     Archive projects
+  - config:      Prepare environment for ttrack
+  - continue:    Resume a task
+  - edit:        Adds or remove a project from a task
+  - finish:      Finishs a task or a project
+  - list:        List project or task (check out parameters)
+  - pause:       Pause a given task
+  - remove-tag:  Remove tag from a task
+  - resume:      Pause a given task
+  - start:       Start a project or a task

 ### Members